-Bruce Weber stands out of the crowd because of his classic Americana style and his fresh way of portraying male models.
-He is an American photographer and occasional filmmaker, and his first fashion images appeared in the late 1970s in GQ magazine.
-Weber’s images are known to feature a lot of skin and he often displays men wearing only their underwear, which has been controversial from the start, but has made him one of the most iconic fashion photographers.
-In the 1980s and 1990s, he went on to revolutionize men’s fashion photography with campaigns featuring beautiful American hunks for brands like Calvin Klein, Ralph Lauren, and Abercrombie & Fitch as well as spreads in magazines like Vogue, Elle and Vanity Fair.
+Bruce Weber’s first fashion images appeared in GQ magazine during the late 1970s.
+The American photographer and occasional filmmaker is best known for his classic Americana style and fresh way of portraying male models; his images are known to feature a lot of skin and he often displays men wearing only their underwear.
+It was controversial from the start, but made him one of the most iconic fashion photographers.
+In the 1980s and 1990s, he went on to revolutionise men’s fashion photography with campaigns for brands like Calvin Klein, Ralph Lauren and Abercrombie & Fitch, as well as spreads in magazines like Vogue, Elle and Vanity Fair.

 German photographer and director Peter Lindbergh is known as one of the first photographers to incorporate narratives into his editorials, and is recognised as the man behind the supermodel era in the 1990s.
 He started photographing Naomi Campbell, Christy Turlington, Cindy Crawford and Linda Evangelista among others in a new and timeless way, which humanised them and enhanced their natural beauty.
 His portfolio includes Anna Wintour’s first cover of Vogue in 1988, and he has directed a number of critically acclaimed movies, documentaries and short fashion films.
 Today, Lindbergh’s powerful, honest and intimate black-and-white portraits are considered among the best in contemporary fashion.